-In addition, information on how to write an effective election statement and how the election process works, is also provided by the election company i.e. Civica E-learner Programme which is available via the election website www.cesvotes.com/mft2022 - the full course takes approximately 20 minutes to complete.
+In addition, information on how to write an effective election statement and how the election process works, is also provided by the election company i.e. Civica, short video - available via the election website www.cesvotes.com/MFT2024

 23. What happens if I change my mind?